CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

  > ⚠️ When a file in object storage is modified, the entire object is updated.

+> **Athena** Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.

 * **Amazon S3 storage classes** you can select an Amazon S3 storage class considering How often you plan to retrieve your data, How available you need your data to be.